iLoveOrca1/notebook/README.md

 # MY OBSIDIAN VAULT 📖🖋️

+Hi! 👋👋👋 This is my personal obsidian notebook

+What do I interested?
+- CTF 🎮
+- Networking 📡
+- Programming 💻
+- Productivity 📚
+- Motivation 💪

 ---
-Hi! 👋👋👋 This is my